JessePeplinski/tcg-market-alerter/README.md

 An attempt to play around with TCG's market prices.

 This app saves a copy of the specified product as a local JSON file, and checks every 5 seconds if there is a change in the market value.
+If there is, an alert is displayed and the user is emailed of the change.

 ## Getting Started